matthiaskoenig/sbmlsim/README.rst

    :alt: Black

-sbmlsim is a collection of python utilities to simulate to simplify simulations with `SBML <http://www.sbml.org>`__ models implemented on top of `roadrunner <http://libroadrunner.org/>`__.
+sbmlsim is a collection of python utilities to to simplify simulations with `SBML <http://www.sbml.org>`__ models implemented on top of `roadrunner <http://libroadrunner.org/>`__.
 Source code is available from `https://github.com/matthiaskoenig/sbmlsim <https://github.com/matthiaskoenig/sbmlsim>`__.